venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 Understanding functioning and constraints of Language Models (LLMs) enables you to effectively formulate prompts that yield the desired outcomes.

-- :tv: [State of GPT - Video](https://www.youtube.com/watch?v=bZQun8Y4L2A) - Deep insights into how ChatGPT has been built by [Andrej] (https://karpathy.ai/)? :star::star::star:
+- :tv: [State of GPT - Video](https://www.youtube.com/watch?v=bZQun8Y4L2A) - Deep insights into how ChatGPT has been built by [Andrej](https://karpathy.ai/)? :star::star::star:
 - :scroll: [State of GPT - Slides](https://karpathy.ai/stateofgpt.pdf)

-*Foundation Large Language Models (LLMs) aka.
+Foundation Large Language Models (LLMs) aka.
 Base Models are NOT AI Assistants.
  - Base model does NOT answer questions
  - Just want to complete internet documents, they are "**_document completers_**".
  - Often _"responds to questions with more questions"._